edwardoughton/itmlogic/README.md

 Software purpose
 ----------------

-This Python repo implements the model properties and algorithm defining it from:
+This Python repo implements the model properties and algorithm defined in:

 * Hufford, G. A., A. G. Longley, and W. A. Kissick (1982), A guide    to the use of the ITS Irregular Terrain Model in the area prediction mode, NTIA Report 82-100.
 (NTIS Order No.